ioBroker/dm-utils/README.md

 ### DeviceInfo action handlers

-These methods are called when the user clicks on an action (i.e., button) for an adapter instance.
+These functions are called when the user clicks on an action (i.e., button) for an adapter instance.

 The parameters of this function are: